Top 7 Threats to Pets on Halloween & How to Avoid

 If you’re looking for the ambiance of candles, try using electric candles.

 Technology has come a long way and there is really no reason to invite tragedy by using candles in jack-o-lanterns or in the home.
-Here are some 12-Pack Tealight LED Candles with Flickering Flame for use in jack-o-lanterns, and here are some Everlasting Glow LED Ivory Wax Candles With Drip Effect that would look great on your mantel.
+These remote-control candles flicker, just like real ones.
+You can even pick up some solar-operated outdoor lanterns for your patio that will give your yard a spooky feel.

-If you really want to put a costume on your pet, then by all means, do so.
-But it should be done days or weeks prior to Halloween.
+If you really want to put a costume on your pet to grab a quick photo for Instagram, then by all means, do so.
+But it should be done days or even weeks prior to Halloween.
 The night of the event is not the time to stress out your pets.

 Dogs generally aren’t like people who want to be dressed up all night – they don’t like to itch, they don’t like to smell weird, and they don’t want any added stress on an already stressful holiday.